Stock events for Analog Devices, Inc. (ADI)

 ADI’s Geographic footprint

-Analog Devices has a significant global presence with its corporate headquarters in Wilmington, Massachusetts, USA, and regional headquarters in Shanghai, China; Munich, Germany; Limerick, Ireland; and Tokyo, Japan.
-It operates fabrication plants in the United States and Ireland, and testing facilities in General Trias, Philippines; Chonburi, Thailand; and Penang, Malaysia.
-Design centers are located across multiple countries.
-The United States is Analog Devices' largest region in terms of revenue.
+Analog Devices has a significant global presence with regional headquarters in Shanghai, China; Munich, Germany; Limerick, Ireland; and Tokyo, Japan.
+The company operates fabrication plants in the United States and Ireland, with testing facilities in General Trias, Philippines; Chonburi, Thailand; and Penang, Malaysia.
+Design centers are spread across Australia, Canada, China, Egypt, England, Germany, India, Italy, Japan, Scotland, Spain, Taiwan, Turkey, and the United States.
+In fiscal year 2024, ADI's revenue by geographical region included: United States ($2.84 billion), China ($2.13 billion), Europe ($2.11 billion), Rest of Asia ($1.20 billion), Japan ($1.09 billion), and Rest of North and South America ($62.32 million).

 ADI Corporate Image Assessment